TraGicCode/tragiccode-azure_key_vault/README.md

 ## Description

 Secure secrets management is essential and critical in order to protect data in the cloud.
 Key Vault is Microsoft Azure's solution to make this happen.
-This module allows you to easily fetch secrets securely on the puppet server and embed them into catalogs during compilation time.
+This module provides a Puppet function and a Hiera backend that allows you to easily fetch secrets securely on the puppet server and embed them into catalogs during compilation time.

 ## Setup